Codeception/Codeception/docs/08-Customization.md

 ### Namespaces

-To avoid naming conflicts between Guy classes and Helpers classes, they should be added into namespace.
+To avoid naming conflicts between Actor classes and Helpers classes, they should be added into namespace.
 To create test suites with namespaces you can add `--namespace` option to bootstrap command.

 ``` bash